KMPierson/Javascript-Projects/README.md

 # Javascript-Projects
-Projects from the Javascript course
+This is a display of the projects I've completed during the Javascript course with The Tech Academy.